Last Updated November, 2021

 In addition, in winter it is several degrees warmer in the Kyiv center than in the outskirts due to dense buildings.
 In the southern part of the city, it is usually warmer in winter than in the north (since the sun almost always shines from the south).
 And that part is always hotter in the summertime.

 The coldest days in Kyiv, as a rule, are on January 18-25 (in Ukraine people call these cold days “Epiphany frosts”).
 The highest air temperature is typical for the period of July 15-25.

 Stats on Kyiv Weather & Seasons:

-The warmest month in Kyiv: July
+The hottest month in Kyiv: July

 The coldest month in Kyiv: January-February

 Most crowded months in Kyiv: July – August

 Least crowded months in Kyiv: February – March & November

 Overview: Winter in Kyiv is “classically” cold, with snow, although not much snow as it used to be years ago.
 Abnormal weather conditions with extreme frosts and snowstorms are not typical but they may happen.
 During the last few winters, there were days when my friends had to conquer the door of their house to get outside and find their car in snowdrifts.
 So yeah, this type of winter may happen but it’s not really common.

 Most weeks can be gloomy, with wet snow that melts before it falls and humid.